Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

 Without loss of generality, we let $\bar P_k^r=\bar Q_k^r=0$, otherwise one can adjust the loads $P_k^d$ and $Q_k^d$.
 We denote by $\delta$ the total change in the active power losses due to the redistribution of power flows from the uncertain power injection fluctuations relative to the losses from the nominal power flows.
 Note that $\delta$ is typically near zero, as the losses themselves are usually small and the changes in losses are even smaller.
-For an operating point to be robustly feasible, the generators must account for the total change in the power injections, $\sum_{i=1}^n \zeta_i-\delta$, associated with each uncertainty realization without leading to constraint violations.
+For an operating point to be robustly feasible, the generators must account for the total change in the active power injections, $\sum_{i=1}^n \zeta_i-\delta$, associated with each uncertainty realization without leading to constraint violations.
 We adopt a ``participation factor'' model where this change in power injections is distributed among all generators according to a linear recourse policy with specified participation factors $\alpha_k$ for each generator $k$.
-Thus, for each $k\in N$, the actual active power generation consists of the nominal power $P^g_k$ and an adjustment in generation due to uncertainty:
+Thus, for each $k\in N$, the actual active power generation consists of the nominal power $P^g_k$ and an adjustment in generation due to the uncertainty:

 Thus, when introducing uncertainty to problem~\eqref{pr:acopf}, we replace $P_k^g$ in this problem with~\eqref{eq:policy}.
-We note that this model represents the steady-state behavior of widely used automatic generation control (AGC) (see \citep{jaleeli1992}) and is adopted in many robust and stochastic OPF formulations, e.g, those used in \citep{venzke2017}, \citep{roald2018}, and \citep{ACOPFRobFeas}.
-To model the uncertainty, we let the uncertain parameters $\zeta$ belong to the region

-where $P$ is a covariance matrix.
+We note that this model represents the steady-state behavior of widely used automatic generation control (AGC) (see \cite{jaleeli1992}) and is adopted in many robust and stochastic OPF formulations, e.g., those used by \cite{venzke2017}, \cite{roald2018}, and \cite{ACOPFRobFeas}.
+To model the uncertainty, we let the uncertain parameters $\zeta$ belong to the region $\Omega=\{\zeta\in \R^{n_\zeta}: \zeta \tr \Sigma \zeta \le 1 \},$ where $\Sigma$ is a covariance matrix.
 That is, our uncertainty region is an ellipsoid centered on the point with no fluctuations.

 For $k \in N$, we denote by $V^g_k:=x_k^2+x_{k+n}^2$ the squared voltage magnitude at bus $k$.
 Following traditional power system modeling practices, we consider three types of buses: PV, PQ and the reference bus.
 If $k$ is a PV bus, the active power $P^g_k$ and squared voltage magnitudes $V^g_k$ are set by the operator while the reactive power $Q^g_k$ can change.
 If $k$ is a PQ bus, then the active power and reactive power are fixed to constant values while the voltage magnitude can change.
 Without loss of generality, we assume that active and reactive power generation at PQ buses is zero, otherwise the loads can be adjusted.
 Finally, the operator selects the voltage magnitude at the reference bus while the active and reactive powers are free to vary.
 We also introduce a variable $t$ that denotes the worst-case upper bound on the active power on the reference bus.
 We use this bound to estimate the worst-case objective value over the uncertain power injection fluctuations, as is typical in robust optimization problems.
 As a result, the control variables $y$ in the problem include $t$, $P^g_k$, where $k$ belongs to the set of PV buses, and $V^g_k$, where $k$ belongs to the union of PV and reference buses.